Seismic Risk Assessment (SRA)

 - use a 10% probability of exceedance in a 50-year period;

-For Small Mortgage LoansSmall Mortgage LoansMortgage Loan with an original loan amount less than or equal to $6 million and underwritten per Part III: Products and Features, Chapter 9. , the SRA field investigation may be performed by a PCAPCAAssessment of the current physical condition and historical operation of the Property. consultant or field observer if that professional has at least 2 years of experience performing seismic risk assessments of buildings.
+For Small Mortgage LoansSmall Mortgage LoansMortgage Loan with an original loan amount less than or equal to $6 million and underwritten per Part III, Chapter 9: Small Mortgage Loans. , the SRA field investigation may be performed by a PCAPCAAssessment of the current physical condition and historical operation of the Property. consultant or field observer if that professional has at least 2 years of experience performing seismic risk assessments of buildings.

 A new SRA is not required for Supplemental Mortgage LoansSupplemental Mortgage LoansMortgage Loan purchased by Fannie Mae that is subordinated to, and has a Mortgage Loan Origination Date after, the Senior Mortgage Loan that is also owned by Fannie Mae. ; you may rely on the original underwriting seismic analysis.